Package smile.gap

 selection - the selection strategy.

 elitism - the number of best chromosomes to copy to new population.
-When creating new population by crossover and mutation, we have a big chance, that we will loose the best chromosome.
+When creating new population by crossover and mutation, we have a big chance, that we will lose the best chromosome.
 Elitism first copies the best chromosome (or a few best chromosomes) to new population.
 The rest is done in classical way.
 Elitism can very rapidly increase performance of GA, because it prevents losing the best found solution.

 • Method Details